FAQs on How to Claim a Pension from Abroad

-Question: I have applied for a disability pension from Finland.
-I have also worked in Estonia, but I have not applied for a pension from that country.
+Question: I have claimed for a disability pension from Finland.
+I have also worked in Estonia, but I have not claimed for a pension from that country.
 Why does the pension provider in Estonia ask me for more information?

 It is important that you reply to the questions that the foreign pension provider has sent you.
 If you don’t, your pension application in Finland may be delayed or even rejected.

 Question: I claimed for a pension from France, but I am not happy with the decision they sent me.
 In my opinion, France has not taken all my periods of work in France into account.
 What can I do?

 Reply: If you are unhappy about a decision that a foreign pension authority has issued, you can appeal it once you have got the decision.
 Follow the appeal instructions that come with the decision.
 Send your written appeal within the deadline directly to the pension provider who has issued the decision or to the address stated in the appeal instructions.
 You can also send the appeal to the Finnish Centre for Pensions, your earnings-related pension provider or Kela.
 They will forward it to the right institution.